 EDU 4200 / 4 credits

 A study of social sciences teaching methods and instructional materials in the students’ field of preparation.
 Special attention is given to the selection and organization of subject matter and learning activities.
+Cooperative marketing and consumer cooperatives for licenses in agriculture, economics, and social studies is addressed.
 Fieldwork required.
 Students majoring in broad field social science with a minor in secondary education will write their Senior Thesis in partial fulfillment of the course requirements.

 Prerequisite: Admission to the Teacher Education Program